Read the Storj Whitepaper.

 Our corporate entity Storj Labs aims to bring decentralized cloud storage to the average business and consumer.
 With constant data breaches and high costs, users are becoming more aware that the current model of cloud storage is broken.
 Storj Labs provides DaaS (Data-as-a-Service), as well as help building tools and APIs for customers to be able to interface with this new cloud storage model.

-Storj Share is an open-source application that allows users to rent out their excess hard drive space in exchange for SJCX, a cryptocurrency similar to Bitcoin.
+Storj Share is an open-source application that allows users to rent out their excess hard drive space in exchange for STORJ, a cryptocurrency similar to Ethereum.
 Those running Storj Share will act as decentralized cloud storage nodes for the network.

 Drive Farming is the term we use to describe the renting out extra hard drive space.
-This is comparable to traditional crypto-currency mining; in the same way you can use your computer's processor to mine Bitcoin, you can use the hard drive space to farm SJCX.
+This is comparable to traditional crypto-currency mining; in the same way you can use your computer's GPU to mine Ethereum, you can use the hard drive space to farm STORJ.
 Users allocate a portion of their available hard drive space and specify a folder on their drive to store network data.

 This space stores small encrypted shards of Storj users’ files.
 This means that no farmer holds the entire file that a user uploaded, and because the file is encrypted, it's unlikely that the farmer could read it anyway.